 and below Linux distributions:

-Tobiko is also tested for development purposes with below OSes:
+Tobiko has also been tested for development purposes with below OSes:

 The Tobiko Python framework is being used to implement test cases.
 As Tobiko can be executed on nodes that are not part of the cloud to test against, this doesn’t mean Tobiko requires cloud nodes have to run with one of above Python versions or Linux distributions.

-- To test OpenStakc and Red Hat OpenStack Platform projects before they are released.
+To test OpenStack and Red Hat OpenStack Platform projects before they are released.

-- To provide tools to monitor and recollect the healthy status of the cloud as seen from user perspective (black-box testing) or from inside (white-box testing).
+To provide tools to monitor and recollect the healthy status of the cloud as seen from user perspective (black-box testing) or from an inside point of view (white-box testing built around SSH client).

-This document describes the tools for final user and contributors of the project, and assumes that you are already familiar with OpenStack from an end-user perspective.
+It includes the user, administrator and user guides.
+It assumes that you are already familiar with other OpenStack projects.
 If not, hop over to the OpenStack doc site.